nloyola/bbweb/documentation/Development.md

 sbt doc
 ```

-The documentation can now be opened in a web broser by opening this link:
+The documentation can now be opened in a web browser by opening this link:

 ```
 file:///<_path_to_project_>/target/scala-2.12/api/index.html